HM Land Registry: Post-war and beyond

 New offices were opened in Gloucester and Stevenage (1964), Durham and Harrow (1965), Plymouth (1966), Croydon and Swansea (1967), Birkenhead and Weymouth (1977), Peterborough (1978), Telford (1986), Coventry and Hull (1987), Leicester (1988), Portsmouth (1989), York (1991) and Lancashire (2000).

 Land registers at this time were not public records, and processing them required laborious typing and the completion of plans by hand using paintbrushes and ink on linen.
 Copies of everything produced had to be made by hand.
 HM Land Registry retained the originals, and the copies were sewn, using needle and thread, into large certificates.
 The certificates were produced as indisputable evidence of the ownership of the land.
 Such was the importance of the certificates that tampering with them was a criminal offence.

 In 1986 the Plymouth Office became the first HM Land Registry office to produce registers electronically.
-Although the certificates still bore the same importance, computerisation dramatically increased the efficiency of the Land Register at a time when HM Land Registry was keen to bring the whole of England and Wales under compulsory registration.
+Computerisation dramatically increased the efficiency of the Land Register at a time when HM Land Registry was keen to bring the whole of England and Wales under compulsory registration.

-In 1990 the provision of compulsory registration was brought to the whole of England and Wales, the ten millionth title was registered, and for the first time, the Land Register was opened to public inspection.
+In 1990 compulsory registration was extended to the whole of England and Wales, the ten millionth title was registered, and for the first time, the Land Register was opened to public inspection.

-Although compulsory registration had now spread to the whole of its jurisdiction, compulsion only occurred when a property was sold.
+Although compulsory registration had now spread to the whole of its jurisdiction, it only became compulsory when a property was sold.
 This was a barrier to the registration of the whole of England and Wales, and in 1998 new triggers for registration were introduced, dramatically increasing the rate of registration of land.
 These triggers included gifts of land, assent of land on death and raising monies by mortgages on the land.

 The Land Registration Act 2002 leaves the system substantially in place, but enables the future compulsory introduction of electronic conveyancing, using electronic signatures to transfer and register property.
 As a result of that act, Land and Charge Certificates are no longer issued.

 The new home of the Information Systems department, a state-of-the-art office with 500 staff, was opened in 2005 in Plymouth's International Business Park.